laurenwilner/github_training_site/_book/05_solo-workflow.md

 **Summary**

-* You setup a folder on your laptop so that Git is used to track changes made *locally on your laptop*.
+* You set up a folder on your laptop so that Git is used to track changes made *locally on your laptop*.
 * You linked that folder to GitHub.com so that the same changes can be tracked externally on GitHub.